 Because of our cooler temperatures, plants like tomatoes, chilli and bell peppers and squashes need a long growing season so that they have time to grow, produce fruit and for those fruit to ripen.
 Germinating them indoors in a heated propagator early in the year, when outside it would be much too cold for them to grow, ensures they get the long growing season they need.

-But even hardier and native plants will benefit from being germinated at a constant temperature.
-Heated propagators with their bottom heat and high humidity can also be instrumental in helping cuttings to take root.
-Whatever you’re growing, a heated propagator will protect germinating plants during sudden cold snaps like we’re having at the moment.
+Even hardier and native plants benefit from being germinated at a constant temperature.
+Thanks to their bottom heat and high humidity, heated propagators can also be instrumental in helping cuttings to take root.
+Whatever you’re growing, a heated propagator will protect germinating plants from sudden cold snaps like we’re having at the moment.

 How to choose a heated propagator

 Consider the following when shopping for a propagator:

-- Space – unless you have a greenhouse with a power source, most of us will use a heated propagator within the home.
-Position it on a flat surface, a windowsill out of direct sunlight is a good spot, just make sure the dimensions of your chosen propagator are a good fit.
+- Space - Unless you have a greenhouse with a power source, most of us will use a heated propagator at home.
+Position it on a flat surface; a windowsill out of direct sunlight is a good spot, but make sure the dimensions of your chosen propagator are a good fit.

-- Size – make sure the size of propagator is right for your needs.
-If you’re planning to grow on a crop of tomato plants you’ll need a bigger propagator than if your simply germinating a few small herbs to grow.
+- Size - Make sure the dimensions of the propagator are right for your needs.
+If you’re planning to grow on tender plants you’ll need a bigger propagator than if you're germinating seedlings.

-- Features – for most projects, a basic heated propagator is fine.
+- Features - For most projects, a basic heated propagator is fine.
 However, if you’ve the budget to spare, look out for self-watering propagators.
-Some even come with lights to further help propagation.
+Some also come with lights to further help propagation.

 Heated vs non-electric propagators

-A non-heated propagator is simply a seed or modular tray with a transparent lid that aims to provide seeds and young plants with a safe growing environment.
+A non-electric propagator is simply a seed or modular tray with a transparent lid that aims to provide seeds and young plants with a consistent growing environment.
 The lid helps to increase the humidity within as well as generate and trap warmth, particularly if placed in a sunny spot.
 Some have ventilation in the lid and may even have watering spots so you can water without removing the lid and splashing plants.
 Lids can also be purchased separately so you can add them to your seed trays as you need them.